o3de/o3de.org/content/docs/user-guide/settings/az-console-how-to-use-settings-registry.md

 Preamble
 ========

 The AZ::Console has been extended with support for the Settings Registry to allow invoking console commands via setting a JSON value underneath a specific key in the Settings Registry.
-The AZ::Console hooks into the Settings Registry Notification System as well as the JSON Patching Reporting system in order to detect changes to Settings Registry keys underneath the JSON object of "/Amazon/AzCore/Runtime/ConsoleCommands" and "/O3DE/Autoexec/ConsoleCommands"
+The AZ::Console hooks into the Settings Registry Notification System as well as the JSON Patch Reporting system in order to detect changes to Settings Registry keys underneath the following objects:
-Where to place a console command depends on whether the user desires the console command should be merged to the bootstrap.game.\<config>.\<platform>.setreg file and therefore in the GameLauncher/ServerLauncher

-SettingsRegistry ConsoleCommand key differences
+ 1. `/O3DE/Autoexec/ConsoleCommands`
+ 2. `/Amazon/AzCore/Runtime/ConsoleCommands`

+## SettingsRegistry Console Command keys differences:

-`/Amazon/AzCore/Runtime/ConsoleCommands` - ConsoleCommands underneath this object is NOT merged to the bootstrap.game.\<config>.\<platform>.setreg
+`/O3DE/Autoexec/ConsoleCommands` - Console commands underneath this object are merged into the `bootstrap.game.<config>.setreg` by the SettingsRegistry Builder and are available to run in the Launcher applications.

-`/O3DE/Autoexec/ConsoleCommands` - ConsoleCommands underneath this object is merged into the bootstrap.game.\<config>.\<platform>.setreg and therefore will execute in the GameLauncher/ServerLauncher
+`/Amazon/AzCore/Runtime/ConsoleCommands` - Console commands underneath this object are NOT merged to the `bootstrap.game.<config>.setreg` and will not run in the launcher.

+### Note: Launcher Settings file loading(GameLauncher/ServerLauncher)
+In the launchers the settings registry files can only reliably load only the [bootstrap.game.\<config>.setreg](https://github.com/o3de/o3de/blob/6b62d1131116c074831902cb6e8d30271d673288/Code/Framework/AzGameFramework/AzGameFramework/Application/GameApplication.cpp#L90-L99) file in all build configurations and host platforms combinations.

 Running Console Commands from a file
 ====================================

 The AZ::Console supports running console commands from a via the AZ::IConsole::ExecuteConfigFile() function.
-That function is able to load console commands from Windows INI Style files(\*.cfg), JSON Merge Patch files which can be authored as normal json files(\*.setreg) and JSON Patch files(\*.setregpatch)
+That function is able to load console commands from:
+1. Windows INI Style files(\*.cfg)
+2. JSON Merge Patch files(\*.setreg) - Can be mostly authored as normal json files
+3. JSON Patch files(\*.setregpatch)

 Config file with Console Commands(\*.cfg)
 -----------------------------------------